MystenLabs/sui/doc/src/learn/cryptography/sui-intent-signing.md

 ## User Signature

-To create a user signature, construct a intent message first, and create the signature over the BCS serialized value of the intent message (`intent || message`).
+To create a user signature, construct an intent message first, and create the signature over the BCS serialized value of the intent message (`intent || message`).

 Here is an example in Rust: